innovyze/Open-Source-Support/README.md

 The Exchange.docx documentation includs (almost) all available Ruby methods and will be updated regularly.
 ## Disclaimer
-Scripts posted here are generally developed by Innovyze Support on the back of a specific customer request.
+Scripts posted here are generally developed by Innovyze Support on the back of a specific customer inquiry.
 We're not computer scientists.
 Therefore, the scripts might not always be optimised, prettyfied, refactored, etc. Feel very welcome to contribute with pull requests and raise issues for code that you'd like to see here.

 Scripts hosted here are meant to be boilerplate and anonymised snippets that perform a specific function.
 The aim is creating a library that empowers customers to help themselves, discuss improvements and contribute with their own ideas.
 Hopefully you can come here, quickly pick and choose from the existing library, and Frankenstein your code for your own needs.